kcoton/waitlistNotifierUBC/README.md

 Gmail account is required for the email notifications, and the unique authentication password for apps is used, and must be first configured by the user through navigating: Gmail -> Account -> Security.
 A link in the program has been given to help setup permissions by clicking '?' beside the password input.

+To use: Simply download the WaitlistNotifierEXE folder and run the WaitlistNotifier.exe program.